Novel Canadian ideas showcased at event hosted by Prince Andrew

 Published Tuesday, May 28, 2019 8:25PM EDT

-Two Canadian entrepreneurs beat out nearly two dozen of their peers to win a special honour with a royal touch.
+Two Canadian entrepreneurs beat out nearly two dozen of their peers to win a trip to the U.K. courtesy Prince Andrew.

-O2 Canada and Proof were named the winners of the first Canadian leg of Prince Andrew’s Pitch@Palace campaign.
+O2 Canada and Proof were named the winners of the first Canadian leg of the prince’s Pitch@Palace campaign.

 O2 Canada creates air pollution respirators designed for Asian markets where smog is heavy, Proof creates a platform to allow governments to go paperless by digitizing application forms.